Dear diary… let’s have another chat.

 “Say what, now?”

 But, like I said, it was nice to see everyone again.
 We caught up on how we got on during the Christmas break.
 One thing that I’ve learnt is that when attending in person classes, the engagement between students and the professors/teacher is incomparable to online classes.
 I think I certainly do a lot more work with the in-person classes, it’s very much ready, steady, go vibes – I’m not entirely sure why.
-Perhaps because the tutor could see my screen ….. that’s probably it.
+Perhaps because the tutor can see my screen and what I am doing ….. yeah, that’s probably it.

 Table of Contents: